cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

 - Part 4: Create dataframe of journal issues; plot image count per issue.
 - Part 5: Create dataframe with all images from journal entries; export list as CSV; import CSV after manual classification of images; plot frequency of image types; plot frequency of media combination amount per paper; plot detailed media combinations per paper; plot combination frequency per each media.
 - Part 6: Scan entries for hyperlinks and video links; plot amount of video links per entry; plot most popular websites referenced in hyperlinks.
-- Part 7: Annex section - functions to download all images hosted by the journal, and an inconclusive function to scrape author names.
+- Part 7: Annex section - functions to download all images hosted by the journal used for *Part 5*, and an inconclusive function to scrape author names.

 ## Key data scraping features